geeksville/framework-portduino/README.md

 - DONE Add SimI2C
 - Add Serial
 - Build and run Meshtastic on top of this new framework
+- Allow multiple GPIO implementations (on a per GPIO basis) - lets user mix and max sim pins, with motherboard pins, with USB pins
 - Add CS341SPI driver (USB to SPI chip)
 - Implement InterruptHandler via threads
 - Have meshtastic talk to radio over that chip